 In truth, there’s no guarantee a big name branding agency will deliver the great work your business needs.
 That’s because what really counts along with the quality of the work is the quality of relationship you have with your agency.

-That’s why it can really pay to opt for a smaller agency to develop your brand.
+That’s why it can really pay to opt for a boutique agency to develop your brand.
 Choose a small but perfectly formed branding agency and chances are you’ll get a more personal service, higher quality creative work and a unique, memorable brand.

 Even science agrees that small trumps big.
 A study of millions of scientific papers has found that large teams make good progress but smaller teams come up with more creative ideas.
 The research, published in Nature, examined the degrees of disruption between large and small organisations.

-The study found that disruptive papers were far more likely to to have fewer authors and be much less likely to build on existing ideas.
+The study found that disruptive papers were far more likely to have fewer authors and be much less likely to build on existing ideas.
 Large teams were likely to create high quality work but they did it by developing the ideas of others.
 As a team grew from one member to 50, their average ‘disruption’ score fell by 70 percent.

 “These results suggest the need for government, industry and non-profit funders of science and technology to investigate the critical role that small teams appear to have in expanding the frontiers of knowledge,” the researchers said.